-Any decisions about a woman’s health should be made privately by her and her doctor without government intrusion.
-A majority of Ohioans think that Roe v.
+Any decisions about a pregnant person’s health should be made privately by them and also be informed by their doctor, family, and faith.
+This decision should be made without government intrusion.
+Over 60% of Ohioans think that Roe v.
 Wade is settled law, and a vast majority of people in the state don’t support the more extreme bills that have recently been passed by the legislature (such as the fetal heartbeat bill).
-The latest proposed example of an extreme bill is HB413, which requires doctors to reimplant an ectopic pregnancy into a woman’s uterus.
+The latest proposed example of an extreme bill is HB413, which requires doctors to reimplant an ectopic pregnancy into a uterus.
 This is medically impossible.
 All that this bill, if enacted into law, and the fetal heartbeat bills will do is cost the state a lot of money to defend them.

-If banning all abortions is your overwhelming issue, I don’t expect you to vote for me.
-However, if it is one of many issues that affect your decision, you will find that we have some common ground.
+If banning all abortions is your foremost issue, I don’t expect you to vote for me.
+However, if it is one of many issues that affect your decision, you might find that we have some common ground.
 Many of the positions that I hold affirm life, from supporting a fair educational system to covering everybody in the state with medical care.

 Cutting off funding for Planned Parenthood because they perform abortions is shortsighted.
-Planned Parenthood is often the only source of birth control, Pap tests, and other gynecological health services for low-income women.
+Planned Parenthood is often the only source of birth control, Pap tests, and other gynecological health services for low-income people.

-I do congratulate the legislature for HB19, which exempts feminine hygiene products from sales tax.
+I congratulate the legislature for HB19, which exempts feminine hygiene products from sales tax.